saenuma/flaarum/flaarum_prod/README.md

-# flaarum_keyp
+# flaarum_prod

-flaarum_keyp provides the reading and creating of key strings used in communicating with a flaarum server.
+flaarum_prod provides the commands which helps in making a flaarum server production ready.